PySimpleGUI/PySimpleGUI/docs/call reference.md

 ### timer_start

 Starts a timer that gnerates Timer Events.
 The default is to repeat the timer events until timer is stopped.
 You can provide your own key or a default key will be used.
+The default key is defined with the constants EVENT_TIMER or TIMER_KEY.
+They both equal the same value.
 The values dictionary will contain the timer ID that is returned from this function.

 ```